Punycode: Variable-length number encoding

 This is how "kva" is used to represent the code number 745:

 A number system with little-endian ordering is used which allows variable-length codes without separate delimiters: a digit lower than a threshold value marks that it is the most-significant digit, hence the end of the number.
 The threshold value depends on the position in the number and also on previous insertions, to increase efficiency.
 Correspondingly the weights of the digits vary.

 In this case a number system with 36 symbols is used, with the case-insensitive 'a' through 'z' equal to the decimal numbers 0 through 25, and '0' through '9' equal to the decimal numbers 26 through 35.
 Thus "kva", corresponds to the decimal number string "10 21 0".

-To decode this string of symbols, a sequence of thresholds will be needed, in this case it's (1, 1, 26, 26, ...).
+To decode this string of symbols, a sequence of thresholds will be needed, in this case it is (1, 1, 26, 26, ...).
 The weight (or place value) of the least-significant digit is always 1: 'k' (=10) with a weight of 1 equals 10.
 After this, the weight of the next digit depends on the first threshold: generally, for any n, the weight of the (n+1)-th digit is w × (36 − t), where w is the previous weight and t is the threshold of the n-th digit.
 So in this case, the second symbol has a place value of 36 minus the previous threshold value of 1, which equals 35.
 Therefore, the sum of the first two symbols 'k' (=10) and 'v' (=21) is 10 × 1 + 21 × 35.
 Since the second symbol is not less than its threshold value of 1, there is more to come.
 However, since the third symbol in this example is 'a' (=0), we may ignore calculating its weight.
 Therefore, "kva" represents the decimal number (10 × 1) + (21 × 35) = 745.

 Number 745 will be encoded as 10 + 21 × 35 + 0 (base 35 used for second digit, the most significant digit 0 needed as terminator), 10 → 'k', 21 → 'v', 0 → 'a', so "bücher" → "bcher-kva".

 The thresholds themselves are determined for each successive encoded character by an algorithm keeping them between 1 and 26 inclusive.
 The case can then be used to provide information about the original case of the string.

 Because special characters are sorted by their code points by encoding algorithm, for the insertion of a second special character in "bücher", the first possibility is "büücher" with code "bcher-kvaa", the second "bücüher" with code "bcher-kvab", etc. After "bücherü" with code "bcher-kvae" comes codes representing insertion of ý, the Unicode character following ü, starting with "ýbücher" with code "bcher-kvaf" (different from "übücher" coded "bcher-jvab"), etc.